Pupil premium strategy statement

 1

-Additional phonics sessions targeted at disadvantaged pupils who require further phonics support (lowest 20%).
+Additional phonics sessions targeted disadvantaged pupils who require further phonics support (lowest 20%).
 This will be delivered in collaboration with our local English hub.

 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: